-Implantation bleeding — typically defined as a small amount of light spotting or bleeding that occurs about 10 to 14 days after conception.
+Implantation bleeding is defined as a small amount of light spotting or bleeding.
+It typically occurs about 10 to 14 days after conception.
 Implantation bleeding is common, and it usually isn't a sign of a problem.

 Implantation bleeding is thought to happen when the fertilized egg attaches to the lining of the uterus.
 Implantation bleeding usually occurs around the time you would expect to have a menstrual period.
 However, implantation bleeding is lighter than menstrual bleeding.

-Some women don't experience implantation bleeding and others don't notice it.
-It's also possible to mistake implantation bleeding for a light period.
-If this happens, you might not realize that you're pregnant — which can lead to mistakes when determining a baby's due date.
+Some people don't experience implantation bleeding and others don't notice it.
+Sometimes, implantation bleeding is mistaken for a light period.
+If this happens, you might not realize that you're pregnant.
+This can lead to mistakes when determining a baby's due date.
 A fetal ultrasound — typically done during the first trimester of pregnancy — can help accurately determine the baby's due date.

 Implantation bleeding is light, stops on its own and doesn't require treatment.
-If you're concerned about any vaginal bleeding or vaginal bleeding during pregnancy, contact your health care provider.
+If you're concerned about any vaginal bleeding during pregnancy, contact your health care provider.